 \section{Planning for Multi-Step Retrieval}

 We \emph{can} apply \textbf{planning} at the multi-step retrieval stage, formulating source selection as a search over the space of action trajectories; see \S~4.4 for an application.
-In the spirit of \emph{Beam-Retriever}, we can run beam search where candidates are ranked by the learned action-value \(Q_\theta(s,a)\).
-However, our planning is computationally cheaper because \(Q_\theta\) is computed as a \emph{dot product} of state and action embeddings, $ Q_\theta(s,a)=\langle E_s(s),\,E_a(a)\rangle, $ so no new transformer forward passes are required for each candidate chunk, whereas \emph{Beam-Retriever} relies on a transformer reranker over trajectories, incurring fresh forward passes at every expansion.
+In the spirit of \emph{Beam Retriever}, we can run beam search where candidates are ranked by the learned action-value function \(Q_\theta(s,a)\).
+However, our planning is computationally cheaper because \(Q_\theta\) is computed as a \emph{dot product} of state and action embeddings, $ Q_\theta(s,a)=\langle E_s(s),\,E_a(a)\rangle, $ so no new transformer forward passes are required for each candidate chunk, whereas \emph{Beam Retriever} relies on a transformer reranker over trajectories, incurring fresh forward passes at every expansion.
 Details of the embedding-based scoring are provided in \S~3.2.
 At inference, we perform \emph{beam search over \(Q\)} and \emph{deterministically} expand the top-\(k\) actions by \(Q_\theta\).